Samy Burch

 Samy Burch is an American screenwriter.
-She is known for writing May December (2023), which was nominated for the Academy Award for Best Original Screenplay.
+She is known for writing May December (2023), which was nominated for the Academy Award for Best Original Screenplay, and the 2026 live-action/animation hybrid film Coyote vs. Acme.

 Early life and education

 Burch was raised in West Los Angeles and attended the Archer School for Girls.
 She was exposed to the film industry at an early age through her parents; her mother Jackie Burch was a casting director, while her father worked in film development.
 Her sister is singer Molly Burch.

 In 2009, Burch graduated from the New York University Tisch School of the Arts with a bachelor's degree in Dramatic Writing.

 Career

 Early in her career, Burch worked in casting.
 She also wrote and directed a series of short films with her now-husband, Alex Mechanik.

 Burch completed the screenplay for May December, her first feature film, in 2019.
 The script was inspired by recollections of the 1990s tabloid culture of her youth, particularly the case of Mary Kay Letourneau.
 Director Todd Haynes first read the script in 2020 and the completed film premiered on May 20, 2023, at the 76th Cannes Film Festival.

 Burch wrote the screenplay for the Warner Bros. family comedy movie Coyote vs. Acme, based on a 1990 Ian Frazier humor piece that first appeared in The New Yorker.
 It was shelved by Warner Bros.
-Discovery in November 2023, who reversed its decision a week later after public backlash, but in February 2024, was expected to be deleted and claimed as a tax write-off.
+Discovery in November 2023, who reversed its decision a week later after public backlash, but in February 2024, it was reported that the film was expected to be deleted and claimed as a tax write-off.
 On March 10, 2024, Burch told IndieWire at the 96th Academy Awards that the film might still be released and conversations were still ongoing.
+The film was ultimately picked up for distribution by Ketchup Entertainment and released in August 2026.

 In May 2024, Variety reported that Late Fame, a Kent Jones film starring Willem Dafoe with a screenplay by Burch, would begin shooting that fall in New York City.